UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 ![New node type dialog](./images/new_node_type/new_dialog.png)

-:information_source: Namespaces are used in Tosca to group, organize, and uniquely identify entities.
+:information_source: Namespaces are used in TOSCA to group, organize, and uniquely identify entities.
 Like the underlying XML format, Tosca uses URLs as the identifier for namespaces.
 For example, a company can use the namespace `https://my.company.example.org/tosca/applications` for all their applications.
 Then, Winery automatically creates and organizes sub-namespaces for `Node Types`, `Node Type Implementations`, `Artifact Templates` ...
 For instance, all `Node Types` are in the namespace `https://my.company.example.org/tosca/applications/nodetypes`.

 **Namespace Templates:**
 In this example we don't set the namespace manually but use the template option to specify only the start of the namespace URI.